-Contact

-the Choice

-Services CentreSee page 2 for detailsAbout this book1Our service
+Zero tolerance policy - our team will not stand for any form of abuse.
+Choice operates a zero tolerance policy in respect of abuse or threatening behavior towards our staff or contractors.

+Our service

 Choice Customer Charter 3

-Complaints4

-Rent and charges7Financial Inclusion9Rent arrears10

-our tenancy 11

-enancy Agreement 13

-⁄our rights 15
+Complaints 4

+Involving tenants 5

-Moving in 17 What action can I take?
+What action can I take?

 If you are frightened because of the offensive or abusive behaviour of a neighbour or visitor towards you or a member of your family, you should get in touch with the police immediately.
 Always ask them for an incident log number.

 You should also contact Choice Services Centre.
-We will need a record Household changes Family break-up 19 21 of the problem, so you should keep a diary of events.
+We will need a record of the problem, so you should keep a diary of events.
 We will investigate the problem and may be able to take action.
 You can also take legal action against the person concerned.
 You will need to contact a solicitor.

-Your home What can you do to help?
+What can you do to help?

 The Tenancy Agreement covers the behaviour of tenants, other members of their household and visitors.
 By signing it, all our tenants have agreed to behave in a responsible way toward their neighbours.
 See What is anti-social behaviour? and What is harassment? on page 33.

-We can take legal action if one of our tenants has clearly broken the Living in your home Flats and apartments Safety in the home 23 25 27 conditions of their Tenancy Agreement.
+We can take legal action if one of our tenants has clearly broken the conditions of their Tenancy Agreement.
 See Responsibilities on page 13 and How we deal with anti-social behaviour on page 33.

-Improvements Neighbours 29 31 Can I be rehoused?
+Can I be rehoused?

 We would try to sort out the problem without rehousing you.
 However, if you are clearly being harassed, we may be able to help you apply to transfer to another property.
 Contact Choice Services Centre.

-Anti-social behaviou and harassment ur 33 What if I'm worried about a neighbour?
+What if I'm worried about a neighbour?

 If you think a neighbour is having difficulties and needs help, we may be able to approach them and discuss their needs.
 Contact Choice Services Centre.
 We will treat as confidential whatever you tell us.

-Extra care services Moving home 35 What if I am worried about being secure in my home?
+What if I am worried about being secure in my home?

 All our homes are fitted with standard security locks, but if you are worried about security, we are happy to discuss your concerns and give advice.
 Contact Choice Services Centre and explain your concerns to them.

+Your home

+Living in your home 23

+Flats and apartments 25

+Safety in the home 27

+Improvements 29

+Neighbours 31

+Anti-social behavious and harassment r 33

+Extra care services 35

+Moving home

-Applying to move Moving out 37 39 Useful information 41 and harassment
+Applying to move 37

+Moving out 39

+I Iseful information 41

-Anti-social behaviour
+Anti-social behaviour and harassment